MicroEJ/docs/KernelDeveloperGuide/securityManagement.rst

 The security management can be done in various ways, the most common way of declaring a security management policy is by the usage of the `SecurityManager`_ class.

-For the sake of ROM footprint optimization, calls to Permission checks are disabled by default.
+For the sake of ROM footprint optimization, permission checks calls are disabled by default to avoid extra code processing if the system owner does not want to use the Security Manager.
 In order to activate this feature the :ref:`option_enable_security_manager` option must be set.

 Once the security manager checks are enabled, you can then implement your own policy.

-This can be achieved by subclassing the base `SecurityManager`_ class, overriding its `SecurityManager.checkPermission(Permission)`_ method, and registering an instance of this class to the Kernel by a call to `System.setSecurityManager(SecurityManager)`_.
+This can be achieved by subclassing the base `SecurityManager`_ abstract class, overriding its `SecurityManager.checkPermission(Permission)`_ method, and registering an instance of this class to the Kernel by a call to `System.setSecurityManager(SecurityManager)`_.

 .. code-block:: java